CHT Sustainability Report 2023

 A change in the calculation standard or a recalculation of the baseline carbon footprint is only recalculated on the basis of subsequent climate data if decisive structural changes, such as acquisitions, divestments or mergers, take place as part of M&A projects.

-In 2022, our greenhouse gas emissions under the Greenhouse Gas Protocol, taking into account Scope 1 and Scope 2 (market-based approach, amounted to 15,032 metric tons of CO2 equivalents (e) (2021: 18,531 metric tons)).
-Of this, 70 % was attributable to Scope 1 (2021: 68 %) and 30 % to Scope 2 (2021: 32 %).
-Carbon dioxide was by far the largest component of emissions, accounting for > 99 % (2021: > 99 %).
+In 2023, our greenhouse gas emissions under the Greenhouse Gas Protocol, taking into account Scope 1 and Scope 2 (market-based approach), amounted to 13,769 metric tons of CO2 equivalents (e) (2022: 15,032 metric tons).
+Of this, 71 % was attributable to Scope 1 (2022: 70 %) and 29 % to Scope 2 (2022: 30 %).
+Carbon dioxide was by far the largest component of emissions, accounting for > 99 % (2022: > 99 %).

 The calculation of Scope 3 greenhouse gas emissions generated upstream and downstream of our value chain operations follows the Corporate Value Chain (Scope 3) Accounting and Reporting Standard under the Greenhouse Gas Protocol and includes the use of generic database values.
-For 2022, we have determined Scope 3 emissions of 459,937 metric tons of CO2 equivalents (2021: 584,987 metric tons).
-Due to the lower production volume, there was a significant reduction in total emissions along the CHT value chain in 2022.
+For 2023, we have determined Scope 3 emissions of 442,356 metric tons of CO2 equivalents (2022: 459,937 metric tons).
+Due to the lower production volume, there was a significant reduction in total emissions along the CHT value chain in 2023.

-The second largest contribution to Scope 3 came from transports from the upstream and downstream value chain with 39,261 metric tons of CO2(e) (2021: 89,175 metric tons).
+The second largest contribution to Scope 3 came from transports from the upstream and downstream value chain with 35,745 metric tons of CO2(e) (2022: 39,261 metric tons).

-Waste disposal accounted for 7,902 metric tons of CO2 equivalent (2021: 8,777 metric tons) emissions.
-The value is based on CHT disposals.
-We assess the end-of-life scenarios of our products in Scope 3.12 for the year 2022 with 24,360 tons of CO2(e).
+We assess the end-of-life scenarios of our products in Scope 3.12 for the year 2023 with 21,072 tons of CO2(e).

-Scope 1 – 3 emissions along the CHT value chain in 2022
+Scope 1-3 emissions along the CHT value chain in 2023

 Total Climate Balance

 CHT offers numerous products that make a positive contribution to greenhouse gas emission savings in their applications – compared to conventional alternatives.
-Some of these products are described below for application in the textile industry.

 A balancing of the emissions avoided by the products has not yet taken place, but will be discussed anew as part of the preparation of the climate strategy.